fhasse95/budget-flow-ios-translations/README.md

 [![Xcode 15.0+](https://img.shields.io/badge/Xcode-15.0%20%2B-147EFB)](https://developer.apple.com/xcode)

 ## Introduction
 Budget Flow currently supports over 30 languages.
-However, since many translations were generated automatically, some may contain inaccuracies or sound unnatural.
+However, since many of the translations were generated automatically, some may be inaccurate or sound unnatural.

-Thanks to the incredible support of many kind users, several people have already contributed to improving the translations of the app, and I am truly grateful for their help.
-You can find a list of all users who have assisted under "Settings" → "Acknowledgments" within the app or the status table below.
+Thanks to the amazing support from the community, many people have already contributed to improving the app’s translations, and I am truly grateful for their help.
+You can find a list of all contributors under "Settings" → "Acknowledgments" within the app or in the status table below.

-If your language is not yet supported by the app or if you notice an issue with the existing translations, I’d love to hear from you!
-You can either send me an email at mail@budget-flow.app or contact me directly within the app under "Settings" → "Help with Translation".
+If your language is not yet supported by the app, or if you notice an issue with the existing translations, I’d love to hear from you!
+Send me an email at mail@budget-flow.app with the subject "Translate," or contact me directly within the app under "Settings" → "Help with Translation".

 Additionally, all translation files are available in this repository, and contributions are welcome! 😊